Continuing Education Activity

 - Dialysis solution circuit

-These circuits are bridged by a dialyzer.
+A dialyzer bridges these circuits.
 Side ports attached to the bloodlines are used for saline or heparin infusion, air entry detection, and pressure measurements.
 The dialysate is pumped through the dialysate compartment, separated from the blood compartment by the dialyzer's semi-permeable membrane.
 Regenerated cellulose, with its strongly hydrophilic nature, enables miniaturization of the dialyzer with lower membrane thickness.
 Biocompatible synthetic membranes made of polysulfone provide a semi-permeable interface with lower complement cascade activation compared to the older bio-incompatible ones.
 The temperature and concentration of the dissolved components of the dialysis solution are regulated.
-A blood leak detector stops dialysis on detecting blood products in the outflow dialysate.
+A blood leak detector stops dialysis by detecting blood products in the outflow dialysate.

 A spring-loaded roller pump moves blood through the dialyzer.
 Internal filtration (IF) enhanced hemodialysis requires no additional equipment like a roller pump and is more convenient than hemodiafiltration.
-The inflow blood line or pre-pump segment connects the vascular access to the blood pump.
+The inflow bloodline or pre-pump segment connects the vascular access to the blood pump.
 It contains a saline infusion line, a sampling port, and a "pre-pump" pressure monitor.
-The sampling port is useful for the collection of predialysis and post-dialysis blood.
-A "T" line primes the dialyzer circuit and rinses the blood compartment towards the end of the dialysis session.
-There is a post-pump pressure monitor as well, and a sudden rise in it indicates impending clotting of the blood line or dialyzer.
+The sampling port is helpful for the collection of predialysis and post-dialysis blood.
+A "T" line primes the dialyzer circuit and rinses the blood compartment toward the end of the dialysis session.
+There is a post-pump pressure monitor as well, and a sudden rise in it indicates impending clotting of the bloodline or dialyzer.
 The heparin line delivers heparin at a constant rate throughout dialysis.
-There is a venous pressure alarm that is attached to the venous line; however, it may not be reliably alert to an accidental venous line detachment.
-Therefore a sensor is used to detect a potential line separation in those with an increased likelihood of line separation (agitated/uncooperative, patients with cognitive defects).
-Any air in the blood line is contained by the venous air trap chamber, which cuts off the power supply to the pump and stops dialysis, thus ensuring patient safety.
-A clamp below the drip chamber along the tubing returning blood to the patient is activated by air present in it and snaps shut, stopping the blood pump.
+A venous pressure alarm is attached to the venous line; however, it may not be reliably alert to an accidental venous line detachment.
+Therefore a sensor is used to detect a potential line separation in those with an increased likelihood of line separation (agitated/uncooperative patients with cognitive defects).
+The venous air trap chamber contains any air in the bloodline, which cuts off the power supply to the pump and stops dialysis, thus ensuring patient safety.
+A clamp below the drip chamber along the tubing returning blood to the patient is activated by the air present in it and snaps shut, stopping the blood pump.

 The dialysis fluid circuit includes: